-(a) Fall, winter, and spring quarters each consist of no more than 51 days and are typically scheduled Monday through Friday.
+- (a) Fall, winter, and spring quarters each consist of no more than fifty-one (51) days and are typically scheduled Monday through Friday.
 Each quarter, an additional four (4) days are scheduled for final exams.
 Pre-instructional days shall not start earlier than September 14, with spring quarter ending not later than June 18.
-There will be a minimum of five (5) working days between quarters.

-For corrections academic employees: summer, fall, winter, and spring quarters consist of no more than 55 days and typically are scheduled five (5) days per week, Monday through Friday.
-Included in each quarter, one day each is scheduled for preparation and grading.
-There will be a minimum of five (5) working days between quarters.

-(b) Non-instructional days shall be utilized for such activities as advising continuing students, course preparation, professional development, workshops, minor curriculum revision and/or minor program development, division/faculty meetings, new academic employee orientation and other tasks assigned by the appropriate dean or management supervisor.
-These non-instructional days, except for advising days, will typically be scheduled immediately prior to and/or following each instructional quarter, as follows:

-(1) Three (3) days for advising continuing students as set forth in 6.22(g).
+There will be a minimum of five (5) working days between quarters. - (b) Non-instructional days shall be utilized for such activities as advising continuing students, course preparation, professional development, workshops, minor curriculum revision and/or minor program development, division/faculty meetings, new academic employee orientation and other tasks assigned by the appropriate dean or management supervisor.
+These non-instructional days, except for advising days, will typically be scheduled immediately prior to, and/or following each instructional quarter, as follows: - (1) Three (3) days for advising continuing students as set forth in 6.22. - (2) Five (5) days for division/academic employee meetings - (3) Remaining non-instructional days to grade final exams, calculate course grades, review course evaluations, complete course preparation, pursue individual, professional development activities, and perform other job responsibilities identified in 6.22.

-(2) Five (5) days for division/academic employee meetings, new academic employee orientation, in-service education, professional development activities, workshops, and minor curriculum revision and/or minor program development.
-Three of these days are normally scheduled prior to the start of fall quarter.

-(3) Remaining non-instructional days to grade final exams, calculate course grades, review course evaluations, complete course preparation, pursue individual, professional development activities, and perform other job responsibilities identified in 6.22.
-The individual's immediate supervisor is informed of the work arrangements (i.e., site, time, activity, etc.) for these days.

-(c) For corrections academic employees:

-(1) Six (6) days for division/corrections academic employee meetings, new corrections academic employee orientation, in-service education, professional development activities, workshops, and minor curriculum revision and/or minor program development.

-(2) Remaining non-instructional days to grade final exams, calculate course grades, review course evaluations, complete course preparation, pursue individual and professional development activities, and perform other job responsibilities identified in 6.22.
 The individual's immediate supervisor is informed of the work arrangements (i.e., site, time, activity, etc.) for these days.